PBGLMichaelHall/ReadTheDocsQTL/docs/source/Sorghum.rst

 .. code:: r

-   Vcf file must only contain bialleleic variants. (filter upstream, e.g., with bcftools view -m2 -M2), also the QTLseqR functions will only take    SNPS, ie, length of REF and ALT== 1
+   Vcf file must only contain bialleleic variants. (filter upstream, e.g., with bcftools view -v snps -m2 -M2), also the QTLseqR functions will only take    SNPS, ie, length of REF and ALT== 1

 ::